syncfusion-content/uwp-docs/uwp/Sparkline/Markers.md

 control: SfSparkline
 documentation: ug
 ---

 # Markers in UWP Sparkline (SfSparkline)

-Markers are used to indicate the value point for line and area series, and we can customize with different template.It is applicable for LineSparkLine and AreaSparkLine
+Markers are used to indicate the value point for line and area series, and we can customize with different templates.
+It is applicable for LineSparkline and AreaSparkline.

 * [`MarkerVisibility`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.MarkerBase.html#Syncfusion_UI_Xaml_Charts_MarkerBase_MarkerVisibility) – Gets or sets the visibility for marker.
 {% capture codesnippet1 %}